accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/3.2/annexe.md

 #### Special cases

-In these situations, the criteria do not apply to these elements:
+In these situations, the criteria do not apply to the following elements:

 - The text is part of a logo or brand name of an organisation or company;
 - The text or image of text is purely decorative;